Saketh2611/fine_tune_BERT/README.md

 ```

 ### 3. Model Setup
+* Download the zip files and extract the intent and ner model
 * Place your fine-tuned `intent` model files in: `models/intent/`
 * Place your `ner` model files in: `models/ner/`
 * Ensure `data/knowledge_base.txt` exists.